Nopock/AetherMC/.github/README.md

   - [ ] "WorldEdit" API

 ETA: Unknown
-# Features
-AetherMC provides many API's at your disposal to improve and create a lagless minecraft server!
-- Multi Threading
-  - Setting Blocks, Updating Light, Chunk Loading, Chunk Unloading is all Asynchronous
-- Custom Plugin Manager
-  - AetherMC has a very complex plugin system and is fully async.
-AetherMC does not support **Bukkit, Spigot,  or Paper**
-- WorldCreator
-  - AetherMC provides a very complex world management, you can **Create, Delete, Unload, and Load** worlds very fast
-- NPC Support
-  - AetherMC has built-in NPC support, no need for another plugin to do this for you.
-- 1.20.1 Support
-  - AetherMC has been created for 1.20.1 and any other versions below 1.20.1 isn't supported.
-You shouldn't be worried about performance though
-- Modify and Listen for packets
-  - AetherMC provides a very simple Packet API for your disposal.
-- Commands and Events are Annotation based
-  - Very simple command system, you no longer need the hastle of brigadier and `plugin.yml` anymore!
-Everything is handled with 1 line of code
-- And More Coming Soon
-  - I'm very excited to work on this project and keep it updated please check out the CHANGELOGS.md for the most recent changelogs
 # API
 AetherMC contains lots of Utility classes and methods to help improve your server without 500 lines of code.
 The API provides many utility classes for **Math, Location, Chunk, LightingEngine, and much more** to help you.